FlowFuse/flowfuse/docs/user/concepts.md

 When running in Docker or Kubernetes (such as FlowFuse Cloud), the instance names are used as the hostname to access the instance.
-This means that the names must be DNS safe (made up of a-z, 0-9, and -) and not start with a number.
+This means that the names must be DNS safe (made up of a-z, 0-9 and -) and not start with a number.
 Currently, it is not possible to change an instance name after it has been created.

-Within the instance, there are some further concepts to learn about.
+Within the instance there are some further concepts to learn about.

 #### Instance Type

-When you create a Node-RED instance, you can pick its type from the list of the platform, The administrator has made it available.
+When you create a Node-RED instance, you can pick its type from the list the platform Administrator has made available.
 For example, each type could provide a different amount of memory or CPU allocation.

 If the platform has billing enabled, each type may have a different monthly price